Skip to main content

 Harbor Container Registry

-Private container registry for the cluster, accessible only via Tailscale.
+Private container registry for the cluster, accessible on the LAN via Cilium LoadBalancer at 192.168.1.105.

 Access